-Drum roll please… The results are in for the 2017 Best of the Best in all the respective media categories.
+Drum roll please… The results are in for the 2018: Best of the Best in all the respective media categories.
 Please see below and also the archives for previous years.
 Happy viewing and reading everyone, and as always, we would love to know what you think in the comment section below.
-And for those that follow the first release of this list in our printed Christmas Family newsletter, know that this list includes several titles forgotten on the initial run.
+Separate reviews are linked on the underlined titles.
 Enjoy!
 Continue reading